 Wambaw Creek is a pretty black water tidal creek located in the Francis Marion National Forest.
 It meanders through the Wambaw Creek Wilderness Area created in 1980.
 There are two public landings providing access to the creek: Still Landing and Elmwood Landing.
 Still Landing is located on Forest Service Road FR 211B, and Elmwood Landing is located on Forest Service Road FR 204 adjacent to the bridge.
 The distance between the landings is about 4 miles.
 You can extend the trip by paddling west above Still Landing toward the SC45 bridge or by paddling east of the Elmwood Landing to the South Branch of the Santee River.
+The tides are approximately three hours behind Charleston Harbor tides.

 About the Trail